xecrets/xecrets-cli/docs/index.md

 Public key based encryption is done using RSA-4096, where the encryption key and the decryption key is split into two parts.
 The encryption, or public, key does not need to be secret and can be sent to anyone or even published.
-The decryption, or private, key needs to be kept secret, and this is typically done by encrypting it in turn as Xecrets File-encrypted file with a password.
+The decryption, or private, key needs to be kept secret, and this is typically done by encrypting it in turn as Xecrets Cli-encrypted file with a password.

 For more details, see [AxCryptVersion2AlgorithmsandFileFormat.pdf](AxCryptVersion2AlgorithmsandFileFormat.pdf) .